 This means that you need to give a reason for something; say why it is as it is rather than just stating that it is.
 It is a very common requirement and appears many times in the Study Guide.
 It requires understanding as well as knowledge.

-This requirement would not be expected to arise much in Paper F5.
-Most of the evaluation work is reserved for Paper P5.
+This requirement would not be expected to arise much in Performance Management.
+Most of the evaluation work is reserved for Advanced Performance Management.
 If you are asked to evaluate something, you are being asked to decide on the merits of it.
 It is most definitely a higher level skill.

 The use of the word 'suggest' itself suggests that there may be more than one answer to the question being asked.
 It means give a suitable idea or solution, bearing in mind that there will probably be more than one.
 For example, you might be asked to suggest how a target cost gap can be closed.
 Your answer could only ever be a suggestion as there will be many possible ways to close a cost gap.

 With this requirement, you need to tell the reader why a particular answer or position makes sense.
-For example, if you had to justify the use of backflush accounting within an organisation, you would have to mention the relative immateriality of inventory balances, presuming this was in fact the case (otherwise you would struggle to justify the use of backflush accounting in the first place).
+For example, if you had to justify the use of throughput accounting within an organisation, you would have to mention the need to maximise the use of bottlenecks, the introduction of just-in-time, the recognition that material costs are the only variable costs presuming this was in fact the case (otherwise you would struggle to justify the use of throughput accounting in the first place).

-To conclude, the step up from Paper F2 to F5 is a big one, with a sudden need for clarity of writing and understanding of 'instructions' within requirements that was not essential for Paper F2.
-Contrary to popular belief, it is not a disproportionately hard paper.
-It does require students to work hard in order to gain knowledge of areas that they have not practised.
-All written papers require the organised approach set out above, whereby you underline the content and instruction of all requirements at the beginning of each question.
-Keep referring back to them, particularly on wordy questions, to make sure that you are not going off on a tangent.
+Contrary to popular belief, Performance Management is not a disproportionately hard exam.
+It does require students to work hard in order to gain knowledge of all areas.
+All constructed response questions require the organised approach set out above, whereby you highlight the content and instruction of all requirements at the beginning of each question.
+Keep referring back to them, particularly on narrative questions, to make sure that you are not going off on a tangent.
 And remember, practice makes perfect.
-Keep practising past questions until your approach and layout becomes second nature, leaving you with plenty of time to think about the issues in the question.
+Keep practising past questions in the CR Workspace on ACCA’s website until your approach and layout becomes second nature, leaving you with plenty of time to think about the issues in the question.